 Signs of Wisdom Teeth Growing In

-If you notice any of these symptoms, please visit us for a consultation at our Medford dental office.
+If you notice any of these symptoms, please visit us for a consultation at our Boston dental office.

 Pain and Irritation – If your wisdom teeth are trying to grow in, you may notice pain or discomfort in the back of your mouth.